Attractions

 Museo di Castelvecchio

 Castelvecchio is a 14th-century castle built by the Scaliger dynasty.
-The crenellated Ponte Scaligero leads across the river, once the castle's escape route.
-Today Castelvecchio houses a museum with a collection of medieval and Renaissance art - from paintings and sculptures to historical weapons.
-You can wander through the castle courtyards and ramparts and enjoy the view of Verona and the Adige River from the battlements.
+The crenellated Ponte Scaligero bridge leads across the river, once serving as the castle's escape route.
+Today, Castelvecchio houses a museum with a collection of medieval and Renaissance art - from paintings and sculptures to historical weapons.
+You can wander through the castle courtyards and battlements and enjoy views of Verona and the Adige River from the ramparts.

 Torre dei Lamberti

 The Torre dei Lamberti from the 12th century rises 84 meters above the old town.
-Those who climb the 368 steps (or take the elevator) to the top are rewarded with a wide panorama - over the old town to the surrounding hills.
-The Verona Card includes admission to the tower (the elevator ride costs €1).
+Those who climb the 368 steps (or take the elevator) to the top are rewarded with a sweeping panorama - over the old town to the surrounding hills.
+The Verona Card includes admission to the tower (the elevator ride costs an additional €1).

 Basilica San Zeno Maggiore

-The Cathedral of Verona (Cathedral of Santa Maria Matricolare) combines Romanesque and Gothic architecture.
+The Verona Cathedral (Cathedral of Santa Maria Matricolare) combines Romanesque and Gothic architecture.
 The Romanesque portal leads into a high nave in Gothic style.
-Inside, numerous art treasures impress, including Titian's painting Assumption of the Virgin.
+Inside, numerous art treasures impress, including Titian's painting The Assumption of the Virgin.
 With the Verona Card, you can visit the cathedral for free.

 Additional Attractions

 In addition to the highlights presented here, the Verona Card offers free admission to many other museums, churches, and historical sites.
-You also get discounts on selected offerings - for example, for the Giardino Giusti, city tours, or the opera festival.
-This way you can discover Verona cost-effectively.
+You also receive discounts on selected offers - for example, for the Giardino Giusti, city tours, or the opera festival.
+This way, you can explore Verona cost-effectively.